Ministry of Transportation and Infrastructure

 The Passenger Transportation Branch office is open Monday through Friday, excluding statutory holidays, between 8:30am and 4:30pm.

-We are located on Woolridge Street (between the Trans Canada Highway 1 & Lougheed Highway) in the same building currently occupied by the TReO Customer Service Centre.
+We are located on Woolridge Street (between the Trans Canada Highway 1 & Lougheed Highway).

 Visitor parking is available.